Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Northumberland and are not the council.
 About us

-The Rights of Way Committee of Northumberland Council met on Wednesday, 22 April 2026.
-The meeting was scheduled to discuss several applications concerning public rights of way across the county.
-Key items included an application for village green status in Hexham, and reviews of the definitive map and statement of public rights of way concerning alleged restricted byways in the parishes of Kyloe and Lowick, and alleged public bridleways in the parishes of Haydon and Hexham Town.
-Additionally, the committee was set to consider alleged byways open to all traffic and restricted byways in the parishes of Henshaw and Wark.
+The Rights of Way Committee of Northumberland Council met on Wednesday, 22 April 2026, to discuss several matters concerning public rights of way across the county.
+Key agenda items included an application for village green status at The Fields in Hexham, and reviews of the definitive map and statement of public rights of way concerning alleged restricted byways in the parishes of Kyloe and Lowick, alleged public bridleways in the parishes of Haydon and Hexham Town, alleged restricted byways in the parishes of Henshaw and Wark, and an alleged byway open to all traffic in Hexham Town.

 Review of the Definitive Map and Statement of Public Rights of Way - Alleged Restricted Byways Nos.
 34, 36, 53 & 54, Parishes of Kyloe and Lowick